pengwyn/julia-funcobs/README.md

 # julia-funcobs

-A plugin to interface with FunctionObserving.jl.
+A plugin to interface with EyeOfRa.jl.

 <a id="orga9a55b7"></a>